EGoverde/Mvvm.Nucleus.Maui/README.md

 - `NucleusNavigationParameters.NavigatingPresentationMode`: Expects a [PresentationMode](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.presentationmode?) that will be added to the page.
 - `NucleusNavigationParameters.WrapInNavigationPage`: Wraps a NavigationPage around the target, allowing for deeper navigation within a modal page.

 Note that above parameters allow for modal presentation in Shell including deeper navigation (see the Sample Project in the repository).
 However this appears an underdeveloped area of Shell and might not be stable.
+See

 ## Event interfaces

 - `IApplicationLifeCycleAware`: When the app is going to the background or returning.
 - `IConfirmNavigation(Async)`: Allows to interupt the navigation, for example by asking for confirmation.
-- `IDestructible`: Requires `UsePageDestructionOnNavigation` set to `true`.
-Triggered when a pages is no longer in the navigation stack.
+- `IDestructible`: Requires `UsePageDestructionOnNavigation`.
+Triggered when `transient` pages are removed from the stack.
 - `IInitializable(Async)`: Init and Refresh functions upon navigating the first or further times.
 - `INavigatedAware`: Navigation events 'from' and 'to' the ViewModel.
 - `IPageLifecycleAware`: Appearing and disappearing events from the view.